Mayoral13/GO-Tutorials/readme.md

-This contains exercise solutions from The Way to GO book
+This contains some mini projects am building as I learn go